Dominic Finlay-Jones RAIA

 As former Director of FVMA, an innovative architecture studio based in Liverpool, Fraser led a number of high-profile cultural and commercial projects throughout the North-West of England.
 He joined DFJ in 2014 after relocating from the UK, bringing his passion for non-typical projects, technology and systems with him, along with comprehensive expertise in adaptive re-use.
 Fraser’s ability to work at both a micro- and macro-level sees him managing multiple projects across all sectors, with a particular interest in delivering quality architecture with a good commercial outcome.

-During Amber’s time at QUT she made the Dean’s Honour List in 2014, before finishing as one of the top graduates of the class of 2015 with a double minor in interior design and graphic design.
+Amber’s substantial academic achievements during her time at QUT include a spot on the 2014 Dean’s Honours List, as well as the 2019 Noel Robinson Prize High Commendation.
 Through her studies she participated in projects in Can Tho, Vietnam and with The Green School in Bali, gaining a taste for small, localised approaches to architecture.
-Amber joined DFJ in 2016, bringing her young enthusiasm for all things design, and a keen graphic eye to every aspect of her work.
+Amber joined DFJ in 2016, bringing her enthusiasm for all things design, and a keen graphic eye to every aspect of her work.

 BArch FADU, DipProjMgt EIE